mspbannister/dand-p6-tfl_visualisation/README.md

 ## Conclusion

-I am satisfied that this visualisation accomplishes what I set out to achieve with it.
-I would be interested in improving it further by adding additional options, for example adding lines between stations to represent the most popular journeys.
+This visualisation satisfies both the project brief and my original objectives in designing it.
+To improve it further, I would be interested in adding additional data options, for example adding lines between stations to represent the most popular journeys.

 ## Resources